 Presbyterian Church in Ireland (PCI) Roll of Honour 1914 – 1919 for

 Greenwell Street Presbyterian Church Newtownards

-William Boal worked as a labourer in an iron works and he and Mary Jane Hanna were married on 12 November 1902 in Greenwell Street Presbyterian Church Newtownards.
-By then William’s father John, who had been a career soldier, was dead.
+On his marriage certificate it is recorded that William Boal, who served as William McHugh, was a son of John Boal, a soldier (deceased).
+William Boal was working as a labourer in an iron works when he and Mary Jane Hanna were married on 12 November 1902 in Greenwell Street Presbyterian Church Newtownards.
 Mary Jane Hanna from Newtownards was a daughter of James Hanna, a labourer.

 William and Mary Jane Boal had at least five children: